CoGenCast: A Coupled Autoregressive-Flow Generative Framework for Time Series Forecasting: Related Work

 \subsection{LLM-based Time Series Forecasting}

 Recently, LLM-based~\cite{jin2024position} methods become increasingly prevalent in time series forecasting due to the strong semantic understanding~\cite{pan2024s} and generation~\cite{bian2024multi} capabilities of LLMs.
 Existing LLM-based time series forecasting methods can be broadly categorized into tuning-based and training-free methods.
-Within the tuning-based category, PromptCast~\cite{xue2023promptcast} reformulates forecasting as a sentence-to-sentence task using text prompts; Time-LLM~\cite{jin2023time} utilizes a learnable interface to reprogram continuous patches into the linguistic space; LLM4TS~\cite{chang2025llm4ts} combines the LLM’s feature extraction capabilities with a specialized linear head for numerical output; TokenCast~\cite{tao2025values} implements symbolic discretization to map series into a unified vocabulary for autoregressive generation; ChatTS~\cite{xie2024chatts} aligns time series as a standalone modality with LLMs via synthetic data to enable open-ended reasoning; and Time-R1~\cite{luo2025time} feeds the entire sequence as a direct reasoning input while employing reinforcement learning to optimize explicit slow-thinking chains.
-Conversely, within the training-free category, LLMTIME~\cite{gruver2023large} demonstrates the potential of pre-trained models to extrapolate numerical strings without further training, and TimeReasoner~\cite{cheng2025can} induces multi-step temporal reasoning via multi-step prompting.
+Within the tuning-based category, PromptCast~\cite{xue2023promptcast} reformulates forecasting as a sentence-to-sentence task using text prompts; Time-LLM~\cite{jin2024time} utilizes a learnable interface to reprogram continuous patches into the linguistic space; LLM4TS~\cite{chang2025llm4ts} combines the LLM’s feature extraction capabilities with a specialized linear head for numerical output; TokenCast~\cite{tao2025values} implements symbolic discretization to map series into a unified vocabulary for autoregressive generation; ChatTS~\cite{xie2025chatts} aligns time series as a standalone modality with LLMs via synthetic data to enable open-ended reasoning; and Time-R1~\cite{luo2025time} feeds the entire sequence as a direct reasoning input while employing reinforcement learning to optimize explicit slow-thinking chains.
+Conversely, within the training-free category, TimeReasoner~\cite{cheng2026can} effectively induces multi-step temporal reasoning capabilities via multi-step prompting strategies.